Gaming Chair Comparison

 You might get jealous seeing your friends and people online getting all these fancy gaming chairs but still you might be a little clueless on which to get.
 There are so many options and it’s not like they are a few dollars, usually they are in the hundreds.
 In this article, we will go over 3 popular chairs but it won’t be like other comparisons, where the chairs are either looked at online and compared or used for a few days and compared, these are comparisons with 3 different gaming chairs I have had the pleasure of personally using for a few months, to over a year, real world use.

 The 3 gaming chairs I will be going over are the E-Win Hero Series HR-BC3D, Cougar Armor Gaming Chair and finally the AuAg Ergonomic Gaming Chair.
 The E-Win I have had since June 2018, the Cougar Armor Gaming since January 2017 and the AuAg since August 2018.
 These are chairs I use daily as well as do my kids, so they get their fare share of use and abuse.
 Let’s go over their features, benefits and ultimately their flaws.
-This might help steer you to what you want.
+This might help steer you to what you want, and if you don’t particularly want one of these models but are looking for the perfect gaming chair for you, do check the internet, you can find gaming chairs online.

 How low can you go?